GaloisInc/nasa-affirm/doc/slides-feb-2015/tower-to-sal.md

   * one node labeled "A"
   * A's state consists of one integer variable
-  * a typed input channel to A, "rx", carrying integers
+  * there is a typed input channel to A, "rx", carrying integers
-  * A updates its state by adding each received integer to it
+  * A updates its state integer by adding each received integer to it

 Toy Example Specified in Tower